2018 Honda Ridgeline Crew Cab

 - Collision Mitigation Braking (optional)

-- This combination of forward collision warning and automatic emergency braking can reduce the severity of front impacts.
+- Warns the driver of possible forward collisions and engages the brakes to reduce the severity of front impacts.

 - Adaptive Cruise Control (optional)

-- This advanced cruise control system manages following distance as well as speed, and it can be switched to speed-only mode if desired.
+- Manages following distance as well as speed, and it can be switched to speed-only mode if desired.

 - Multi-Angle Rearview Camera (standard)